 Some Common Heat Exchanger Problems

 While heat exchangers are designed to work with maximum efficiency, over time this can deteriorate and end up making the furnace have unintended performance issues.
-With scheduled regular maintenance checks from 1st Choice Mechanical LLC, here are some of the common heat exchanger problems that you can easily flag and prevent:
+With scheduled regular maintenance checks from [company_name], here are some of the common heat exchanger problems that you can easily flag and prevent:

 - Age-related cracks on the metal casing